 Is cleaning a bathtub with bleach safe?

-As long as you use proper precautions, cleaning a bathtub with bleach is safe.
+Yes, it is safe as long as you use proper precautions, using bleach to clean a bathtub is safe.
 It’s advisable to wear gloves when handling bleach as well as eye protection and a mask.
 Open windows to air out the bathroom while cleaning, and only leave the bleach on your bathtub’s surface for 6-10 minutes.

 I like to use a sponge instead of a spray bottle because I can better control where the bleach goes, which means it’s less likely to get on my clothes or my skin.